-A taxi from Abu Dhabi back to Dubai, depending on drop off point, can cost between 250 AED to 350AED.
+Depending on the drop-off point, a taxi from Abu Dhabi back to Dubai can cost between 250 AED to 350AED.

 Airport transfer service from Dubai DXB or Abu Dhabi AUH airport

-Pre-booked transfer services are really handy if you are landing into one city but actually need to be in the other.
-They work really well when you are travelling in a group and can split the cost, as well as providing you with surety and door to door service.
+Pre-booked transfer services are handy if you land in one city but need to be in the other.
+They work really well when you are travelling in a group and can split the cost and provide you with surety and door-to-door service.
+Why not try:

 - Don’t forget to pack your travel insurance!!!